inlife/nexrender/README.md

 * `layerName`: string, target layer name in the After Effects project
 * `layerIndex`: integer, can be used instead of `layerName` to select a layer by providing an index, starting from 1 (default behavior of AE jsx scripting env)
 * `composition`: string, composition where the layer is, useful for searching layer in specific compositions.
 If none is provided, it uses the wildcard composition "\*", that will result in a wildcard composition matching, and will apply this data to every matching layer in every matching composition.
+If you want to search in a nested composition you can provide a path to that composition using  `"->"` delimiter.
+For example, `"FULL_HD->intro->logo comp"` matches a composition named `logo comp` that is used in composition `intro` which in turn is used in composition `FULL_HD`.
+Note, that `FULL_HD` doesn't have to be the root composition.
+Make sure to specify a **composition** name, not a layer name.
 * `name`: string, and optional filename that the asset will be saved as, if not provided the `layerName` or the basename of the file will be used
 * `extension`: string, an optional extension to be added to the filename before it is sent for rendering.
 This is because After Effects expects the file extension to match the content type of the file.
 If none is provided, the filename will be unchanged.
 * `useOriginal`: boolean, an optional feature specific to the `file://` protocol, that prevents nexrender from copying an asset to local temp folder, and use original instead